Coat of arms of Vidzeme: History

 After the incorporation of Estonia and Livonia into the Russian Empire in 1710, the Russian Governorate of Riga and later the Governorate of Livonia have been granted coats of arms basing on the historical coat of arms of Livonia but included the tsar's initials ПВИВ on the griffin.
+The greater coat of arms of the Russian Empire also adopted the historical coat of arms of Livonia.

 After the establishment of the independent Latvian state, the symbol of Livonia, representing the Latvian regions Vidzeme and Latgalia, became part of the newly created Coat of arms of Latvia.
 The white griffin representing Livonia became an element of the shield and one of the supporters.
 The coat of arms was in official usage in Latvia until the Soviet occupation of Latvia in 1940.
 In 1990, shortly before the restoration of independence, the coat of arms was restored.

-The official current version of the coat of arms of Vidzeme as a historical and cultural region of Latvia was approved in 2012.
-While Vidzeme is not a separate administrative unit within Latvia, the coat of arms is used by the Vidzeme Planning Region.
+The official current version of the coat of arms of Vidzeme as a historical and cultural region of Latvia was introduced in 1930, and confirmed again in 2012.